LILETTA® RESOURCES FOR YOU:

 To request a visit from a field sales representative

-LILETTA® is a sterile, levonorgestrel-releasing intrauterine system indicated for prevention of pregnancy for up to 8 years.
-The system should be replaced after 8 years if continued use is desired.
+LILETTA® is a sterile, levonorgestrel-releasing intrauterine system indicated for prevention of pregnancy for up to 8 years; replace after 8 years if continued use is desired.
+LILETTA is indicated for the treatment of heavy menstrual bleeding (HMB) for up to 5 years in women who choose intrauterine contraception as their method of contraception; replace after 5 years if continued HMB treatment is needed.

 If pregnancy should occur with LILETTA in place, remove the IUS because leaving it in place may increase the risk of spontaneous abortion and preterm labor.
 Removal or manipulation may result in pregnancy loss.
 Evaluate women for ectopic pregnancy because the likelihood of a pregnancy being ectopic is increased.
 Tell women about the signs of ectopic pregnancy and associated risks, including loss of fertility.
 Women with a history of ectopic pregnancy, tubal surgery, or pelvic infection have a higher risk of ectopic pregnancy.

 Insertion of LILETTA is contraindicated in the presence of known or suspected PID or endometritis.
 IUSs have been associated with an increased risk of PID, most likely due to organisms being introduced into the uterus during insertion.
-One woman diagnosed with PID and two women diagnosed with endometritis developed the infection within a week of insertion.
+In the LILETTA contraception study, one woman diagnosed with PID and two women diagnosed with endometritis developed the infection within a week of insertion.
 One endometritis case was diagnosed at 39 days after insertion.
 The remaining 11 cases of PID and endometritis were diagnosed more than 6 months after insertion, including one at 30 days after IUS removal.
+In the HMB study, one woman was diagnosed with PID about 5 months after LILETTA insertion.
 Counsel women who use LILETTA to notify a healthcare provider if they develop lower abdominal or pelvic pain, fever, chills, unusual or malodorous discharge, unexplained bleeding, genital lesions or sores, or dyspareunia.
 PID and endometritis are often associated with sexually transmitted infections (STIs); LILETTA does not protect against STIs, including HIV.
 PID or endometritis may be asymptomatic but still result in tubal damage and its sequelae.
 Inform women about the possibility of PID or endometritis and that these infections can cause tubal damage leading to ectopic pregnancy or infertility, or infrequently can necessitate hysterectomy, or cause death.

 Spotting and irregular or heavy bleeding may occur during the first 3 to 6 months.
 Periods may become shorter and/or lighter thereafter.
 Cycles may remain irregular, become infrequent, or even cease.
-Consider pregnancy if menstruation does not occur within 6 weeks of the onset of previous menstruation.
+Consider pregnancy, including ectopic pregnancy, if menstruation does not occur within 6 weeks of the onset of previous menstruation.
 If a significant change in bleeding develops during prolonged use, conduct diagnostic tests to assess possible endometrial pathology.

 Some serious complications with IUSs like LILETTA are sepsis, perforation, and expulsion.
 Severe infection or sepsis, including Group A streptococcal sepsis (GAS), have been reported following insertion of LNG-releasing IUSs.
 Aseptic technique during insertion of LILETTA is essential to minimize serious infections such as GAS.